sábado, 26 de noviembre de 1988

 (Pintura de la artista francesa Nathalie Picoulet)

-and of your smile you will make me a slave,
+and by your smile you will make me a slave;

 or maybe the last drop of honey